-6.21 On occasion, it is necessary for a government to remain in office for a period on an interim basis, when it has lost the confidence of the House, or (after an election) until a new ministry is appointed following the government formation process.
+6.21 On occasion, it is necessary for a government to remain in office on an interim basis, when it has lost the confidence of the House or, after an election, until a new ministry is appointed following the government formation process.
 During such periods, the incumbent government is still the lawful executive authority, with all the powers and responsibilities that go with executive office.
 However, governments in this situation have traditionally constrained their actions until the political situation is resolved, in accordance with what is known as the convention on caretaker government.

 - After a general election, one of the two arms of the caretaker convention applies until a new administration is appointed (see paragraph 6.24).